NxPKG/khulnasoft-docs/content/stream/viewing-videos/securing-your-stream.md

 Once you generate the key in step 1, you can use the `pem` or `jwk` values to generate self-signing URLs on your own.
 Using this method, you do not need to call the Stream API each time you are creating a new token.

-Here's an example Cloudflare Worker script which generates tokens that expire in 60 minutes and only work for users accessing the video from UK.
+Here's an example Khulnasoft Worker script which generates tokens that expire in 60 minutes and only work for users accessing the video from UK.
 In lines 2 and 3, you will configure the `id` and `jwk` values from step 1:

 ```JavaScript
 // Global variables